anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <a name="5.3"></a>
 ## 5.3 Cloud Infrastructure Hardware Profile description

 The support of a variety of different workload types, each with different (sometimes conflicting) compute, storage, and network characteristics, including accelerations and optimizations, drives the need to aggregate these characteristics as a hardware (host) profile and capabilities.
 A host profile is essentially a “personality” assigned to a compute host (physical server, also known as compute host, host, node, or pServer).
-The host profiles and related capabilities consist of the intrinsic compute host capabilities (such as #CPUs (sockets), # of cores/CPU, RAM, local disks and their capacity, etc.), and capabilities enabled in hardware/BIOS, <!--software (VIM, Hypervisor, Operating System),--> specialised hardware (such as accelerators), the underlay networking, and storage.
+The host profiles and related capabilities consist of the intrinsic compute host capabilities (such as number of CPU sockets, number of CPU cores, RAM, local disks and their capacity, etc.), and capabilities enabled in hardware/BIOS, <!--software (VIM, Hypervisor, Operating System),--> specialised hardware (such as accelerators), the underlay networking, and storage.

 This chapter defines a simplified host, host profile and related capabilities model associated with each of the different Cloud Infrastructure Hardware Profile and related capabilities; some of these profiles and capability parameters are shown in **Figure 5-4**.